Nagrakata Assembly constituency

 Nagrakata Assembly constituency is an assembly constituency in Jalpaiguri district in the Indian state of West Bengal.
 It is reserved for scheduled tribes.

 Overview

-As per orders of the Delimitation Commission, No. 21 Nagrakata Assembly constituency (ST) covers Nagrakata community development block, Matiali community development block and Banarhat II and Chamurchi gram panchayats of Dhupguri community development block.
+As per orders of the Delimitation Commission, No. 21 Nagrakata Assembly constituency (ST) comprises the Nagrakat and Matiali community development blocks, along with the Banarhat II and Chamurchi gram panchayats of Dhupguri community development block.

-Nagrakata Assembly constituency is part of No. 2 Alipurduars (Lok Sabha constituency) (ST).
+The Nagrakata Assembly constituency falls under the No. 2 Alipurduars (Lok Sabha constituency) (ST).